GSA/codeinventory-github/README.md

 github_source = CodeInventory::GitHub.new(access_token: "GITHUB_ACCESS_TOKEN", org: "github_org_name")

 inventory = CodeInventory::Inventory.new(github_source)
-inventory.projects # Returns an array of all projects in the GitHub org that have metadata
+inventory.projects # Returns an array of projects in the GitHub org
 ```

 When using `CodeInventory::GitHub`, provide a [GitHub access token](https://developer.github.com/v3/oauth/) and the GitHub organization name (e.g., "[GSA](https://github.com/GSA/)").

-Each repository within the organization that needs to be included in the project listing should have a `.codeinventory.yml` or `.codeinventory.json` file in the repository's root directory.
+The `codeinventory-github` plugin will then automatically harvest your project metadata from GitHub metadata.

+### Using inventory files

+If you want more fine-grained control over project metadata beyond what is in the GitHub metadata, you can optionally include a `.codeinventory.yml` or `.codeinventory.json` file in the root directories of your GitHub project repositories.
+For each repository that has such a file, `codeinventory-github` will automatically use the metadata from it.

 #### YAML Format (.codeinventory.yml)